-David Tenney enters his first season as Sports Science & Performance Manager after spending the previous five seasons as fitness coach.
+David Tenney enters his second season as Sports Science & Performance Manager after spending the previous five seasons as fitness coach.
 He is one of Major League Soccer’s most respected and progressive minds in sports science.

-Tenney implemented the Catapult GPS program which measures player movement in games and practices, as well as the Omegawave technology that tests a player’s heart rate variability and state of readiness before and after participation.
+Tenney implemented the Catapult GPS program which measures player movement in games and practices, as well as the Omegawave technology that tests player’s heart rate variability and state of readiness before and after participation.

-Prior to joining Sounders FC, Tenney served as both fitness and goalkeeper coach in Kansas City in 2007 and 2008, helping the Wizards reach the postseason both years.
+Prior to joining Sounders FC, Tenney served as both Fitness and Goalkeeper Coach in Kansas City in 2007 and 2008, helping the Wizards reach the postseason both years.
 Kansas City reached the Conference Finals in 2007.
-He also holds an ‘A’ license from the Czech Republic F.A. and NSCAA 'Premier' Diploma.
+He also holds an “A” license from the Czech Republic FA and NSCAA 'Premier' Diploma.

 Prior to MLS, Tenney held the same dual role with the George Mason University men’s and women’s teams for two seasons.
 In 2006, Mason advanced to the NCAA Tournament for the first time in 12 years.

 His professional career began overseas with Germany’s SV Linx (1992-93) and FC Rastatt (1993-94).
 He returned home to play for the Washington Warthogs of the Continental Indoor Soccer League from 1994-97 and held franchise records for saves, wins and minutes played for goalkeepers.
 He was with the Baltimore Blast of the NPSL from 1998-2000 and also starred for the Baton Rouge Bombers, earning second team All-EISL in 1998.
 Tenney is married to Allison, who is an Assistant Coach of the Seattle University women’s soccer team.
 They have two daughters, Quinn and Cameron.